 Assuming you are spending more than a single day in the jungle or jungle- like conditions, it is important to never underestimate the value of sleep and to have a sleep suit.
 This second pair of clothes is worn inside your shelter and kept dry as much as possible.
 It is free of dirt, crushed insects from swatting at them all day, blood, sweat, insect repellent odor and funk.
 Part of the sleep suit in really buzzing environments is a cheap pair of earplugs.
 Assuming you are in a group setting where there is collective security, the foam ear plugs will suppress the sounds of insects that can keep you awake or play games with your mind thinking one slipped inside your hammock or tent.
 Whenever hammock camping, my routine prior to swinging for the night includes putting on a pair of hiking socks with a terry cloth-like interior after powdering my feet with medicated powder or baby powder.
 Also, prior to retiring for the night, it is not uncommon for moss to be used in smudge pots made from adding campfire coals to metal cans with wet vegetation on top.
 Used around the perimeter of your camp, you can smoke out some of the flying nuisances around you at least long enough to get you to sleep before the coals burn out.
 Sleep is truly underrated in the outdoors while afield.
 The jungle, glades and swamp are home to nocturnal animals that will interfere with your recovery and rest time.
 Spend enough days getting little to no sleep and the stacked insomnia can lead to potentially hazardous issues during your day.

 With proper planning, it is possible to enjoy the jungle, or places like it, in relative if not complete comfort.
-All the sights, sounds and smells of the jungle can be appreciated with the correct jungle clothing choices and following indigenous information.
+All the sights, sounds and smells of the jungle can be appreciated with the correct jungle clothing choices and by following indigenous information.
 When you realize you are merely a guest in the jungle and change your perspective of man vs. wild to man in wild, you begin to understand and accept the flora and fauna and how best to deal with them.
 The jungle becomes more inviting and you will start planning your next trip before you even make it home.

 The All Important Jungle Blade

 Since the machete is the tool used predominantly, the handle should be comfortable and the blade the correct size and length for the user.
-Too long of a blade and the machete will be hard to use in tight quarters.
+Too long a blade and the machete will be hard to use in tight quarters.
 Too light and not enough mass will be available to make effective use of the blade.

 On any machete I carry into the field, I attach a small bastard file to the scabbard.
 This file is meant to repair any larger chips or rolls accidentally caused by misuse or an errant swing.
 Whenever in the field, I tend to two-hand carry my machete, slung over my shoulder baldric-style so I can at least pivot the sling to allow easy cross draw of the blade.
 This allows me to easily access it quickly if needed.
 It also allows me to carry a small flashlight, in the same hand as the sheath, pointed in my direction of travel.
 There’s no need to walk into objects in the dark you could otherwise avoid.